Limit theory for the Gilbert graph: Concentration inequalities

+This section concerns concentration inequalities for the functionals $L_t^{(\tau)}$.
+This was a widely open field for a long time due to the lack of general deviation inequalities, or even efficient methods to prove deviation inequalities for special functionals.
+In the last years a first attempt was made by Eichelsbacher, Rai\v{c} and Schreiber \cite{EichelsbacherRaicSchreiber2013} proving deviation inequalities for a class of local Poisson functionals.
+Their result can be applied to the random variable $L_t^{(\tau)}$ for special choices of $\tau$ and $(\delta_t:t>0)$.

-This section concerns large deviation inequalities for the functionals $L_t^{(\alpha)}$.
-In a recent paper by Eichelsbacher, Rai\v{c} and Schreiber \cite{EichelsbacherRaicSchreiber2013} large deviation inequalities for stabilizing Poisson functionals were derived.
-But due the dependence on $t$ and $\delta_t$ in the present paper, this result can be only applied in the thermodynamic regime, where $\delta_t=\tilde{\delta} t^{-1/d}$ with some fixed $\tilde{\delta}>0$.
-In this case we deduce the following large deviation inequality (the proof is postponed to the end of Subsection \ref{subsec:Poisson}).
+Being more precise, in the paper by Eichelsbacher, Rai\v{c} and Schreiber \cite{EichelsbacherRaicSchreiber2013} deviation inequalities for {\it stabilizing} Poisson functionals were derived.
+But due to the dependence on $t$ and $\delta_t$ in the present paper, this result can be only applied in the thermodynamic regime, where $\delta_t=\tilde{\delta} t^{-1/d}$ with some fixed $\tilde{\delta}>0$.
+In this case, the following concentration inequality can be obtained, whose proof is postponed to the end of Subsection~\ref{subsec:Poisson}.